Motor Vehicle Regulations and Parking Information (revised 2-6-14)

-The Sr. Director of Safety, Security and Environmental Compliance has the responsibility of monitoring the parking procedures and recommending and/or revised parking procedures.
+The Chief of Campus Safety has the responsibility of monitoring the parking procedures and recommending and/or revised parking procedures.

 - Requests for an appeal should be made by completing a written appeal form which is provided in the Campus Safety Office.

 - All appeals should be made within five days of receiving the citation.